 Institute No Meeting Wednesdays

 This idea comes from Facebook co-founder Dustin Moskovitz.
 According to the tech leader, banning mid-week meetings made a big impact on productivity at Facebook HQ.
 “With very few exceptions, everyone’s calendar is completely clear at least one day out of the week whether you are a maker or manager,” he says.
 “This is an invaluable tool for ensuring you have some contiguous space to do project work.
 For me personally, it is often the one day each week I get to code.”
+This day could be the perfect time for you to research new financial marketing solutions, or to simply clear your inbox.
 What could you and your team accomplish during “No Meeting Wednesday?”

 Follow the Two-Minute Rule